 Buyers are often under the mistaken assumption that a home warranty will take care of all these issues.

-Buyer Agent Cost
+Buyer Agent Cost – No cost to you!

 The buyer’s agent commission is paid for by the builder automatically and the builder’s have already incorporated this fee in to the cost of the home.
-Why not take advantage of the free representation that is already paid for on their behalf.
+Why not take advantage of the (FREE) representation that is already paid for on their behalf.

 To learn more about New Construction Homes for Sale in Nolensville, TN give Mike with Southern Living Realty Partners a call at 615-499-6827 or simply fill out he form below with any questions.